 Conclusion

-Key strategies for dealing with anxiety include regular exercise.
-Studies show it can work like antidepressants.
-Mindfulness and relaxation, like deep breathing and muscle relaxation, also help calm the mind and body.
-Cognitive-behavioral therapy (CBT) is proven to help by changing negative thoughts.
+Key strategies for coping with anxiety include regular physical activity, which research shows can be as effective as antidepressants.
+Mindfulness and relaxation techniques, such as deep breathing and progressive muscle relaxation, help to soothe the mind and body.
+Cognitive-behavioral therapy (CBT) is also proven to be effective in addressing negative thought patterns.

 FAQ